 Doctor of Philosophy in Gerontology (PhD)

-Students learn about the physiology of human development and aging, examining social policies related to aging as well as the psychological, behavioral, and sociological impact on lifespan development.
-Working closely with a faculty mentor, they concentrate on a specific area of interest and begin the process of discovering and shaping their own academic specialization.
-They work closely with faculty on research and publications, participate in colloquia, attend and present at national organization meetings, acquire teaching experience, and develop a rich academic, personal, and professional network.
+Students learn about the physiology of human development and aging, examine social policies related to aging and study the neurological, psychological, behavioral, and sociological aspects of lifespan development.
+In this world-renowned Gerontology program, students work closely with a faculty mentor to discover and shape their own academic specialization.
+They publish their work in leading journals, participate in colloquia, present at international scientific meetings, acquire teaching experience, and develop a rich academic, personal, and professional network.

 Requirements: 60 Units of course work and at least four additional dissertation units.